TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 Each umbrella is a dictionary.
 Of course, you won't want to create this list of dictionaries by hand -- there's over 100 of them.
-Rather, you will use the computer to construct these dicitonaries for you.
+Rather, you will use the computer to construct these dictionaries for you.
 We have provided you with a simple text file named `inventory.txt` that lists all the models that Umbrellas Unlimited sells.
 Here's the first few lines of that file.